 If you are installing a plugin called "test", there will be a test directory under mod.
-In that test directory there needs to be a manifest.xml file /mod/test/manifest.xml.
+In that test directory there needs to be a composer.json file /mod/test/composer.json.

 If this file does not exist, it could be caused by: